ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 Then we have Room events.
 It is a section that defines game logic specifically for this room.
 You can define UI or level scenario here.

 Under this button we have a panel with Copies and Backgrounds.
 We pick a Copy from the according tab and place it to the map by clicking on a large area on the right.
 To disable adding new copies, select a ghostly cat on the left.
 You can pan the editor's view by dragging your mouse on the left side when nothing is selected.
-You can change zoom level by using buttons on the top, or by mouse wheel.
+You can change zoom level by using the zoom slider on the top, or by mouse wheel.

 If you feel lost, press the "To center" button to return to (0, 0) coordinates.